awakenedhaki/masterR/playground/toy_data/README.md

 examples.

 On our last example we extracted the `Income` column.
 However, these are some big numbers\!
-Lets divide all of them by 1000.
+Let’s divide all of them by 1000.

 ``` r
 dallas_and_g50_income <- dat %>%